electronicsleep/SystemCapture/README.md

 Simple Golang application to capture system information when thresholds are reached.

+Update with your own commands to capture info, search for CMD:

 Ever want to capture system info during a spike?
 This is for you.

 Threshold automatically set to the number of CPU cores on the system.